kawa-kokosowa/msg/README.md

 [![Travis CI Status](https://travis-ci.org/lillian-gardenia-seabreeze/msgboard.svg)](https://travis-ci.org/lillian-gardenia-seabreeze/msgboard)
 [![Coveralls Code Coverage](https://img.shields.io/coveralls/lillian-gardenia-seabreeze/msgboard.svg)](https://coveralls.io/github/lillian-gardenia-seabreeze/msgboard)

-msgboard is a RESTful messaging solution, implemented in Python, with user accounts; ability to edit, delete, and submit posts.
+msgboard is a simple, but powerful RESTful [service-oriented architecture (SOA)](https://en.wikipedia.org/wiki/Service-oriented_architecture) messaging library.

-msgboard is general purpose, it could be used for an instant message service, a forum, or really anything else that is message-based (e.g., Twitter!).

-The point of this project is to create an elegant, efficient, and intuitive barebones, tiny-scoped message library for general use in web development.

-## Features

-  * RESTful
-  * Has functioning event stream, with documentation
+msgboard focuses on the overlapping core features of any messaging system, so you can skip to implementing the cool parts.
+You can use msgboard to build live chat/instant messenger, a forum, a Twitter clone.

-  * Works in both Python 2 and Python 3
-  * Use any database supported by SQLAlchemy
+msgboard runs in Python 2 and 3. msgboard can be configured to use any database supported by SQLAlchemy.

-  * Easy to configure
-  * Rate limiting
-  * Post/edit/delete messages
-  * Users
-  * Thoroughly tested, stable
+The beauty in this project is that its focus/scope is tiny, the barebones of any messaging system, which we perfect for you.

 ## Test it out!